10 Parks That Changed America

 Airs Monday, Aug.
 20, 2018 at 9 p.m. on KPBS TV + Wednesday, Aug.
 22 at 9 p.m. on KPBS 2

 Credit: Courtesy of Jon Smith

-Presented nationally by WTTW Chicago, the program highlights visionaries who transformed open canvases of land into serene spaces that offer city-dwellers a respite from the hustle and bustle of urban life.
+The program highlights visionaries who transformed open canvases of land into serene spaces that offer city-dwellers a respite from the hustle and bustle of urban life.